20 Nighttime Habits That Guarantee a Full-Night's Sleep

 The good news?
-Getting a better night’s sleep may be easier than you think.
+Getting a better night's sleep may be easier than you think.
 These 20 nighttime habits are guaranteed to help you sleep better and wake up more refreshed in the morning.
-And when you’re ready to make your days more productive and get more rest as a result, This Genius Productivity Hack Will Improve Your Sleep!
+And for more ways to steal a whole eight hours every night, learn the 10 Genius Tricks For Falling Back Asleep in the Middle of the Night.

 Turn off the TV

 Netflix and chill?
 More like Netflix and stay up all night worrying if that Black Mirror plot could actually happen in real life.
 Researchers at the University Pennsylvania School of Medicine found that watching TV before bed may make a person chronically sleep-deprived, as it often prompts people to go against their biological sleep cues.
 For a more restful evening, turn off the TV a few hours before bed and enjoy some less-disruptive activities, like reading, instead.
-And for more great advice, here are the 15 Daily Habits That Are Killing Your Confidence.
+And for more amazing nighttime advice, learn the 11 Doctor-Approved Secrets for Falling Asleep Faster—Tonight.

 Grab a Cup of Tea